aceLren/NotesHaskell/Example/README.md

 Database
 ---

+You'll need sqlite installed, that's the database I'm using here.

 I've included an ORM library called Persistent for automatically storing data in the database.
 It's data type definition looks different than normal because it uses template Haskell.
 We probably won't have time to get into that much, but